ChrisSutcu/CODCalculator/README.md

 This script is provided as-is without any warranties.
 Use at your own risk.
 Please cite the following paper if you use any version of the developed code.

-"Transition from Large-Scale Fibre Bridging to Short-Scale via a Thin Plain Weave Interleaf "
+Sutcu, C., Aravand, A., Kazancı, Z., 2024.
+Transition from large-scale fibre bridging to short-scale via a thin plain weave interleaf.
+Eng.
+Fract.
+Mech.
+[DOI or Volume/Issue to follow if published].

 For any issues or improvements, feel free to modify the script accordingly!

-This version can adequately calculate COD provided the points are representative of the COD measurement allowing quick and reliable calculation of fibre bridging laws for Fibre reinforced Polmer Composites.
+This version can adequately calculate COD provided the points are representative of the COD measurement allowing quick and reliable calculation of fibre bridging laws for fibre-reinforced Polmer (FRP) Composites.

 It can also be used outside of composite materials to calculate COD.

+Potential updates include;

+Automatic method for COD selection points.

+A magnified region around the cursor to allow for more accurate pixel selection.

+Automatic crack extension calculator to work alongside this to calculate R-curve automatically as well as fibre bridging laws.

+Anything else that can make the code better!

+This can become a tool used for streamlined Mode I fracture toughness and bridging law characterisation of FRP composite materials, but more generally it can become a fracture mechanics measurement tool.